slatedocs/slate/source/index.html.md

 private key is the password.
 The private key is required to sign each transaction.

-For this tutorial, I'll be using accounts to create new assets and also provision other users accounts as they signup for our Venmo clone.
+For this tutorial, you'll be using accounts to create new assets and also provision other users accounts as they signup for this Venmo clone which will be called `AnchorX`.
 Although each user will have a Stellar account they won't know about it.

 ### Creating accounts in the test network